-More than 310 species has been recorded on Po Toi.
+328 species of avifauna has been recorded on Po Toi.
 Evaluation of their conservation importance has been carried out according to the following lists which are adopted in Environmental Impact Assessment Ordinance (EIAO):

-- International Union for Conservation of Nature (IUCN) Red Data List; - The China Red Data Book; - · List of Protected Animals in People's Republic of China; - Fellowes et al. (2002).
+- International Union for Conservation of Nature (IUCN) Red Data List; - The China Red Data Book; - List of Protected Animals in People's Republic of China; - Fellowes et al. (2002).
 Wild animals to watch: terrestrial and freshwater fauna of conservation concern in Hong Kong.